 All SMPS inputs require an input decoupling capacitor to minimize input ripple voltage.
-Using a 10-V, 4.7- μ F capacitor for each SMPS is recommended.
+Using a 10-V, 4.7- $\mu$ F capacitor for each SMPS is recommended.
 Depending on the input voltage of the SMPS, a 6.3-V or 10-V capacitor can be used.
-See Table 6-2 for the specific part number of the recommended input capacitor.